Settlement Agreements Solicitors for Employees

 A settlement agreement (previously known as a compromise agreement) is a contract entered into between you and your employer, usually when you are leaving your employment, which means your employer will make a payment to you, and sometimes other benefits, in return for you relinquishing your legal rights to bring any employment claims against your employer.

-How can we help with your settlement agreement?
+How can our settlement agreement solicitors help you with your settlement agreement?

-If you have been offered a settlement agreement by your employer, we can either assist with:
+If you have been offered a settlement agreement by your employer, our settlement agreement solicitors can either assist with:

-- advising you on the terms and assisting to complete the Adviser’s certificate, if you are happy to accept the financial offer made by your employer.
-If there are minor amendments required, we can help with this too; or
+- advising you on the terms and assisting you in completing the adviser’s certificate if you are happy to accept the financial offer made by your employer.
+If there are minor amendments required, we can help with this too, or

 - negotiating the financial and non-financial settlement offer being made under the settlement agreement.
-Using many years of experience across various industries, for all levels of employee, we can employ well-honed, tried and tested strategies to best maximise the ex-gratia payment being made to you, (up to £30,000 of which can be paid tax free) and to maximise any other contractual and non-financial benefits you will receive.
+Using many years of experience across various industries, for all levels of employee, our settlement agreement solicitors can employ well-honed, tried and tested strategies to best maximise the ex-gratia payment (tax free) being made to (up to £30,000 of which can be paid tax free) and to maximise any other contractual and non-financial benefits you will receive.

-What if I would like a settlement agreement but my employer has not offered me one?
+What if I want a settlement agreement but my employer has not offered one?

-You could have a ‘protected conversation’ with your employer or send your employer an initial email labelled ‘without prejudice’ to make clear that you would like to consider an amicable termination of your employment and suggest a settlement agreement is provided to you, to see what your employer’s reaction to this is.
-If you are going to try this approach without initial legal advice it is advisable not to suggest a settlement figure or commit yourself to your employer’s suggested settlement terms, as this could affect your ability to negotiate later.
+You could have a protected conversation with your employer or send your employer an initial email labelled ‘without prejudice’ to make clear that you would like to consider an amicable termination of your employment and suggest a settlement agreement be provided to you to see what your employer’s reaction to this is.
+If you are going to try this approach without initial legal advice, it is advisable not to suggest a settlement figure or commit yourself to your employer’s suggested settlement terms, as this could affect your ability to negotiate later.

-If you have tried approaching your employer about a settlement agreement and it was unsuccessful or you would like guidance before you do this and a fast and impactful result, which is strongly recommended, you could instruct us to draft a more detailed without prejudice letter on your behalf.
-This would put your best foot forward and state your reasoning for requesting the agreement, what claims you have and what you are looking for by way of settlement, if your employer is to avoid defending an Employment Tribunal Claim.
+If you have tried approaching your employer about a settlement agreement and it was unsuccessful, or you would like guidance before you do this and a fast and impactful result, which is strongly recommended, you could instruct our settlement agreement solicitors to draft a more detailed without prejudice letter on your behalf.
+This would put your best foot forward and state your reasoning for requesting the agreement, what claims you have, and what you are looking for by way of settlement if your employer is to avoid defending an Employment Tribunal Claim.

-Some employers may still require for further action to be taken before they will agree to discuss a settlement agreement.
+Some employers may still requirefurther action to be taken before they will agree to discuss a settlement agreement.
 If your employer will not enter into without prejudice discussions with you, we can review your case and suggest next steps.

 How much will settlement agreement advice cost?

-If you would like to instruct us to act on your behalf to negotiate the more substantial terms of your settlement agreement, such as the ex gratia tax free, payment you will receive, this is payable by you personally and in addition to the employer’s contribution for advising you on the final version of your settlement agreement.
-The fees for negotiation will differ depending on the complexity and facts of your case, but there are different fee structures available and so please do contact our employment team for a more specific guide, which we will provide before we start work.
+If you would like to instruct us to act on your behalf to negotiate the settlement agreement, such as the ex-gratia tax-free payment you will receive, this is payable by you personally and in addition to the employer’s contribution for advising you on the final version of your settlement agreement.
+The fees for negotiation will differ depending on the complexity and facts of your case, but there are different fee structures available, and so please do contact our settlement agreement solicitors for a more specific guide, which we will provide before we start work.

 Can we help with COT3 Agreements?

 Absolutely.
-If you have contacted ACAS and you and your employer are looking to agree wording for a COT3 Agreement, we can assist you with this.
+If you have contacted ACAS and you and your employer are looking to agree on wording for a COT3 agreement, our settlement agreement solicitors can assist you with this.
 There is not the same convention for an employer to offer a legal fee contribution as in a settlement agreement.
-This is something that could be negotiated and if not, something that you might be prepared to pay for, to have a specialist solicitor negotiate on your behalf or just to read through and assist you with before you agree to settle your employment claims.
+This is something that could be negotiated, and if not, something that you might be prepared to pay for, to have a specialist solicitor negotiate on your behalf or just to read through and assist you with before you agree to settle your employment claims.

-We will always act in your best interests to support you through the settlement process and do our best to ensure you are fairly compensated for any ill-treatment whether this be under a settlement agreement or through taking further action, if required.
+Our settlement agreement solicitors will always act in your best interests to support you through the settlement process and do our best to ensure you are fairly compensated for any ill-treatment, whether this be under a settlement agreement or through taking further action, if required.

-If you would like to see if a settlement agreement is a possibility, if you have been offered a settlement agreement and would just like advice on the terms or would like further help with negotiating the terms, we would like to talk to you and see how we can help.
+If you would like to see if a settlement agreement is a possibility, if you have been offered a settlement agreement and would just like advice on the terms, or would like further help with negotiating the terms, our settlement agreement solicitors would like to talk to you and see how we can help.

 Go back to: Employment Advice for Employees